daviddexter/forex_notify/README.md

 ### Install from git

 Run the below command to install `forex_notify`.
-It will default to `/home/<your-user-name>/.cargo`
+The installation path will default to `/home/<your-user-name>/.cargo`

-Consult `cargo install` documentation for details.
+Consult `cargo install` documentation for details

-If the install path is not `/home/<your-user-name>/.cargo`, you will have to amend the file service to the path wher the binary will be located
+If the installation path is not `/home/<your-user-name>/.cargo`, you will have to amend the service file to the path where the binary is located

 ```sh
 cargo install --git https://github.com/daviddexter/forex_notify.git --tag v0.0.1 forex_notify